bossa96demo/ud-bot/README.md

 ### Telegram bot that updates some chat's or channel's description

-To run this you need to run following
+To run bot you need to enter in terminal following:
 ```
 git clone https://github.com/bossa96demo/ud_bot
 cd ud_bot